 The priority given to the drought-prone areas in planning water resource development projects in the policy is consistent with the emphasis given to watershed development in the country.
 The policy does not accord much significance to watershed development for conserving rainwater, recharging groundwater, afforestation and pasture management.
 It also does not stress on community participation in management of soil and water resources.
 In the absence of strong community participation the success of such programs is uncertain.
 The policy also fails to address the individual and community rights on surface and groundwater.
 The de facto situation is that the individual who owns a given piece of land has the right to appropriate surface water and groundwater.
 In the watershed framework, the community conserves the rainwater and recharges the groundwater using check-dams and other recharge facilities.
-However, in the absence of appropriate regulatory mechanisms and institutional arrangements for distribution of benefits from increased availability of groundwater.
+However, in the absence of appropriate regulatory mechanisms and institutional arrangements for distribution of benefits across households including the landless, the private landowners capture the irrigation benefits from increased availability of groundwater.
 The water policy fails to address this important issue for watershed management.
 The national water policy seems to relegate such powers to the states, which are expected to formulate and implement state water policies backed with operational action plans within two years (ie, before